 The crisis of 2020 has changed the world.
 One of the spheres affected the most is education — the educational processes in most countries had to be put on hold or moved online.
-For those teachers who are now mastering their Zoom and Skype skills, managing students remotely is a strenuous task.
+For those teachers who have been mastering their Zoom and Skype skills, managing students remotely is a strenuous task.
 This is where learning management systems come into play.

 Learning management systems, both custom and off-the-shelf ones, are now in higher demand than ever.
-Although no such statistics is available, I am sure that Zoom is not the only software whose usage stats have rocketed in the last two months.
+Although no such statistical report is available, I am sure that Zoom is not the only software whose usage stats have rocketed in the last months.

 What Is LMS Software?

 The learning management system (LMS) is a software solution, web, mobile, or desktop, which facilitates the administration, documentation, delivery, and analysis of learning courses, training sessions, tutorials, and other educational programs.
 One of the first LMS’s was FirstClass, developed by SoftArc for the Open University in the UK in 1990’s—2000’s.
 The best-known and most popular LMS software of nowadays includes Moodle, TalentLMS, OpenEdx, and Easy LMS.
 Here, at KeenEthics, we have developed two learning management systems.
 Check the case studies of SelfLeaders and Education System Platform (unfortunately, we cannot disclose the name).